 Thai Chili Yellowfin Tuna Steaks with Spicy Drunken Noodles

-This recipe will fulfill all of your takeout dreams right in your kitchen – done and on your table in under 20 minutes!
+This recipe will fulfill all of your takeout dreams right in your kitchen!
+Done and on your table in under 20 minutes, so it makes a quick and yummy dinner.
 Shout out to our partner Olive and Mango for developing this delicious recipe, visit her website and follow her on Instagram.